Prosper FAQ’s

 How long can I expect to wait for a reply to my support message?

-We strive to reply to all messages within 48 hours.
+We strive to reply to all messages within 2 to 3 business days.